 Mechanical Engineers design and give advice on the building and repair of machines and tools.
 They also investigate problems and faults with machinery, and study ways to improve manufacturing and energy production.

-What do Mechanical Engineers do?
+What do Mechanical Engineers do at work?

 - Determine client's or production manager's requirements.